Phazzie/mixitfixit/refactoring_guide.md

 *   **Error Handling:** Enhance error handling to provide robustness and improve debugging.
 *   **Input Validation:** Prevent issues caused by invalid data and ensure data integrity.
 * **Testing**: to make sure there are no regressions and code works as intended.
+* **Code review**: To make sure the code is correct, readable and maintainable.

 ## 3. Refactoring Objectives

-The primary goals of this refactoring process are to:
+Our primary goals are to:

-*   **Improve Code Quality:** Ensure adherence to SRP, DRY, KISS, Modularity, Separation of Concerns, Readability, and Extensibility.
+*   **Elevate Code Quality:** Ensure we are using SRP, DRY, KISS, Modularity, Separation of Concerns, Readability, Extensibility, and contracts.
-*   **Reduce Bugs:** Enhance error handling and input validation to prevent and manage errors effectively.
+*   **Minimize Bugs:** Strengthen error handling and input validation to preemptively manage errors.
-*   **Enhance Maintainability:** Make the code easier to understand, modify, and extend.
+*   **Maximize Maintainability:** Craft code that is clear, concise, and easy to update or expand.
-*   **Prepare for Future Growth:** Structure the codebase to easily incorporate new features and functionalities.
+*   **Future-Proof the Application:** Set up the codebase for effortless integration of future features and enhancements.

 ## 4. Refactoring Plan